Outline and Preparation#

 sighandler_t signal(int signum, sighandler_t handler);

-The function returns a pointer to the previous handler if everything goes well, and SIGERR on error (does not set errno).
+The function returns a pointer to the previous handler if everything goes well, and SIGERR on error.

-For reasons of portability, you should always use the names of signals in your programs and not the numbers (you need to include signal.h).
+For reasons of portability, you should always use the names of signals in your programs and not the numbers (make sure to include the signal.h header file).
 This is because the actual integer associated with a signal may differ between systems.

 You can install a signal handler by calling the signal function and providing the signal number and a pointer to a function that returns void and take an integer argument.
 When a process catches a signal of type k, the handler installed for signal k is invoked with a single integer argument set to k.
 This argument allows the same handler function to catch different types of signals.